OHSHIET/jester-messenger/README.md

 #### Video demo: [link](https://www.youtube.com/watch?v=X84m8JKvRjQ)

 ### January 2025 update
+* Hosted the app on Azure's Ubuntu VM with the help of Apache and Daphne.
+Apache serves static and media files and proxies other requests to Daphne, which serves the backend.
-* Moved all the avatars to media folder.
+* Moved all the avatars to media folder, instead of them being in static directory.
 * Fixed the issue with websockets, now it shows the loading screen if there was a disconnection and attempts to reconnect properly.

 ## Distinctiveness and complexity